The Best Time to visit the Galapagos Islands

 There are dozens of tour companies out there offering Galapagos…

-Video: Ultimate South Island Adventure 'Rimu' trip
+Video: Ultimate South Island Adventure trip

 The 'Rimu' is our signature New Zealand trip.
 14 days…